Nilloufar/Bernoulli_Bandit/behavior-clonning/task3.md

      - Calculate the total reward for the episode.
      - Print the total reward for each episode.
 8. **Compare:**
-    - Compare the performance of the behavioral cloning model with the behavioral policy (policy that the data is obtained from) in terms of total rewards obtained.
+    - Compare the performance of the behavioral cloning model with the behavioral policy (policy that the data is obtained from) in terms of mean rewards obtained.